 I didn't initially think to put them in their Alpine gear outside my parents' house, but they insisted on "skiing" since I was doing it, and after a bit of pleading, I pulled out their skis and boots, and some adult-sized ski poles, and helped them put everything together.
-Then, to be honest, I just sort of sat back and watched what can only be called a moment of pure serendipity unfolding.
+Then, to be honest, I just sort of sat back and watched the magic happen.

 My kids, on flat ground, went crazy in their skis.
 They pushed and slid and squealed in delight—and then they discovered the snow piles built up by snowplows.
 My son was the first to figure out that he could sidestep up the snowhill, and then schuss down it.
 His sister of course had to follow, and soon the both of them were fighting their way up and then rocketing back down the snow mound, over and over again.

 The whole time, I was watching in a sort of stunned amazement, thinking: this didn't cost me a penny in lift tickets, I'm not battling chairlifts or long drives, or bending over endlessly and waiting for my back to pop.
 Nope.
 I didn't have to do anything at all.
 Just relax and enjoy the moment.
 Meanwhile my two kids were developing and practicing myriad ski skills and having oodles of fun.